The Essence of Petri Net Gluings: Synchronizations

 \section{Synchronizations}

-From now on, the main goal of this work will be to characterize morphisms in $\PetriS$ which can be used to model net gluings.
-We start by defining synchronizations.
+Now we focus on another interesting class of morphisms in $\PetriS$, \emph{synchronizations}.
 The underlying idea of synchronizations is that we would like to compress multiple events happening in a net to one: For instance, we would like to say that each time a transition fires in a net, this automatically triggers the firing of some other transition, which could be either located in a different net or not.
 In short, this calls for multiple, separated firings to be conflated into a unique event.

-When considering the process semantics given by FSSMCs, it is clear how synchronizations can happen in at least two ways: They can share resources or not.
+When considering the process semantics given by FSSMCs, synchronizations can happen in at least two ways: They can share resources or not.
 We elucidate the differences between the two approaches with examples, starting with sharing of resources.
 In Figure~\ref{fig: example of synchronization resources shared}, two transitions of the net in Figure~\ref{fig: example of synchronization basic net} have been conflated.
 The conflated firing sequence prescribes that one transition immediately consumes the resources produced by the other.
-In this case, if the to-be-synced transitions get mapped to morphisms $g$ and $k$ in $\Semantics$, respectively, then it is clear that the conflated transition has to be mapped to $g;k$.
-From this one infers how this kind of synchronization is not always possible, since some obvious compatibility conditions on the transitions' domains and codomains have to be taken into account.
+In this case, if the to-be-synced transitions get mapped to morphisms $g$ and $k$ in $\Semantics$, respectively, then it is clear that the conflated transition has to be mapped to $g \Cp k$.
+As it is evident, the place $E$ is now isolated; this is in line with the intuition that the resources produced by $g$ are \emph{instantly consumed} by $h$ because the firings are happening synchronously, and hence do not pass through $E$.
+Moreover, from the example one infers how this kind of synchronization is not always possible since some obvious compatibility conditions on the transitions' domains and codomains have to be required.